campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 The Citizens also fund projects from fund-raisers such as an annual Steak and Chicken Dinner!
 We do not collect dues from the membership.

+## Newsletter

+The Citizens of Shawtown periodically publishes a newsletter updating its members about the organization's activities and about happenings at camp.
+The newsletter is sent to members and posted on the camp website.

+> %list-group%
+> <a href="{{ site.url }}/pdf/2016/shawtown-spring-2016.pdf" class="list-group-item">Spring 2016 Newsletter</a>
+> <a href="{{ site.url }}/get-involved/citizens-of-shawtown/archive/" class="list-group-item">Newsletter Archive</a>

 ## How do I join?

 You can become a member of the Citizens of Shawtown by contacting the group's